ParaPyDev/azure-pipeline-tasks/README.md

 - Request the `ParaPy Cloud Tools` extension through [support@parapy.nl](support@parapy.nl) or find the ParaPy Cloud Tools extension in the Marketplace.
 - Accept the `ParaPy Cloud Tools` extension in Azure Devops.
 - Utilize the provided tasks in your Azure pipelines.
+Please run on a `ubuntu 20.4` machine.

-## Development
+## Development of the extension

 Prerequisites: